mlabs-haskell/godot-cardano/paima-demo/README.md

 ### Export Godot demo project

-1. Open `godot-cip-30-frontend` in Godot (if `.so` library is not compiled and added to the project, editor will report a lot of errors, but web-export should work w/o issues regardless)
+1. Open `paima-demo/godot-cip-30-frontend` in Godot.
+If `.so` library is not compiled and added to the project, editor will report a lot of errors, but web-export should work w/o issues regardless.
+If `.so` was compiled, you can run the project from the editor to check that library and addons work as expected - UI should show single button `Test data sign`.
+When button is pressed (and if the wallet seed phrase was not change) you should see *exactly* [this output](#note-3-sign-data-test-output)
 2. Do web-export to `paima-demo/web-server/godot-web-export/index.html`.
 The project already have web-export config, but just in case make sure that in the web-export form:
    1. `Custom HTML Shell` is set to `res://extra-resources/cip-30-paima-shell.html`
    2. `Extensions Support` is `On`

+It should is possible to run web-exported demo already via `make godot-website` and going to `http://localhost:8060/index.html`. `Test data sign` button should work, and (unless the wallet seed phrase was changed) will output to the browser console *exactly* [this output](#note-3-sign-data-test-output).

 ## Running the demo

 ### Start Paima node and required infrastructure

-📝 Following commands require Docker and `node + npm`
+📝 Following commands require Docker and `node + npm`.

+📝 Working directory should be: `paima-demo`.

 1. `make start-db` (will keep running in  terminal)
 2. `make start-chain` (will keep running in  terminal)